mesosphere/dcos-commons/README.md

           size: 64
 ```

-In above YAML file, we have:
+In the above YAML file, we have:
 * Defined a service with the name `helloworld`
 * Defined a pod specification for our `helloworld` pod using: